Range Rover Sport SUV - Interior & comfort

 The Range Rover Sport is a luxury car and no model is anything less than well equipped.
 Even the entry-level HSE model has bright xenon headlamps, automatic lights and wipers, cruise control, 20-inch alloy wheels, dual-zone climate control, heated front and rear seats, parking sensors and cameras, sat nav, Bluetooth phone connectivity and a DAB digital radio.
 There's also a heap of driving aids, designed to help with both on and off-road travel.

-Choosing HSE Dynamic spec gives you 21-inch alloy wheels, a series of enhanced driving aids and a higher top speed.
-Step up to Autobiography and you upgrade to front seats that are cooled as well as heated and have additional adjustment, a three-zone climate control system, adaptive cruise control and an upgraded Meridian stereo system.
+Step up to Autobiography Dynamic and you upgrade to front seats that are cooled as well as heated and have additional adjustment, a three-zone climate control system, adaptive cruise control and an upgraded Meridian stereo system.
 There’s also the choice of a fixed roof with a contrasting exterior colour or a panoramic glass roof with an electric blind.

 The top-end, high-performance SVR is identified by a carbon-fibre bonnet with aggressive air intakes, as well as bumpers that channel cooling air to the brakes.
 A set of 21 or 22-inch alloy wheels can be chosen and there are sports seats in both the front and the rear.
 A notable addition to this most extreme model in the range is a button that can enhance the noise coming from the exhausts – similar to the one found on the Jaguar F-Type sports car.